Drexel University College of Medicine Holiday, Vacation, Sick Days and Winter Break

 All non-faculty employees receive vacation time based on their employee status, the number of hours they work in a week, and years of service.
 For a full break down of how much vacation time you earn and how to take that vacation time, please read our Vacation Leave policy.

 Drexel University College of Medicine is committed to the health of our work force, which is why we offer all non-faculty employees paid time off in case of a personal illness or injury, the illness or injury of a family member, or for attending health care appointments.
 Exempt employees accrue one sick day per month, while non-exempt employees accrue sick leave based on their paid hours of work in a given pay period.
-Sick time is also used in the case of bereavement.

 For more information, including details on how sick leave is accrued and the proper call-out procedures, please read our Sick Leave policy.